christianebacani/PH-Flood-Control-Pulse-An-EDA-of-Public-Tweets/README.md

 **Type: MAR — Missing At Random**

-This field is always blank when `isReply = False` and always filled when `isReply = True`.
-The two columns move in perfect lockstep — knowing the value of `isReply` tells you with certainty whether this field will be empty.
-That's the definition of MAR: the missingness is fully explained by another observed column, not by the missing value itself.
-There is no hidden pattern, no data collection failure, no bias introduced.
+Unlike `quoted_pseudo_id`, this field's missingness *is* fully explained by an observed column — `isReply`.
+When `isReply = False`, this field is always blank.
+When `isReply = True`, it is always filled.
+The two columns move in perfect lockstep with zero exceptions.
+Because another observable variable completely accounts for the absence, this is genuinely MAR — not structural, not random, but predictable from existing data.

 > ✅ **Decision: Keep as-is.** No guessing needed.
 Removing these rows would delete every original tweet.